 - RPM can also use login credentials to print directly to a network folder.

 See the Archive Portal for more information.

 RPM has several ways to print to PDF: text conversion and PCL conversion.
 Both offer true page fidelity; the PDF looks the same as if it had rolled out on your printer.

-Also, the original text is embedded in the PDF file, so you can use your favorite document indexing system or PDF viewer and continue to have full text search.
+Also, we embed the original text in the PDF file, so you can use your favorite document indexing system or PDF viewer and continue to use full-text search.

 Please see the PDF portal for more discussion.

 RPM now sends your print job in an email.
 You fill in the "from" and "to" addresses.
 RPM can use job metadata for the message subject.

 We provide two methods for sending your print job.
 If you have used the transforms to translate the job to either plain text or HTML, then you can send the job as the email message itself.

 The most typical case is sending the print job as an attachment.
 Here it doesn't matter what the print job format is.
 You still get to choose the name of the attachment using job metadata.